QuantumCoderrr/QuantumCoderrr/README.md

 - 🌱 I am focused on advancing my skills in **Full Stack Development** and **AI/ML** frameworks, including **TensorFlow**.

-- 👯 I recently collaborated on **Car Safety Analysis**, leveraging Python for data visualization and insights.
+- 👯 I recently collaborated on **Customer Segmentation Project**, leveraging Python for data visualization and insights.

 - 🤝 I’m open to contributing to **Open Source** projects related to **Web Development** and **Machine Learning**.